kubernetes/examples/staging/newrelic-infrastructure/README.md

-## New Relic Infrastructure Server Monitoring Agent Example
+## New Relic Infrastructure agent Example

-This example shows how to run a New Relic Infrastructure server monitoring agent as a pod in a DaemonSet on an existing Kubernetes cluster.
+This example shows how to run a New Relic Infrastructure agent as a pod in a DaemonSet on an existing Kubernetes cluster.

-This example will create a DaemonSet which places the New Relic Infrastructure monitoring agent on every node in the cluster.
+This example will create a DaemonSet which places the New Relic Infrastructure agent on every node in the cluster.
 It's also fairly trivial to exclude specific Kubernetes nodes from the DaemonSet to just monitor specific servers.
 (The prior nrsysmond has been deprecated.)

 ### Step 0: Prerequisites